hatscode/hackers-tools/Writups & blogs/readme.md

 # Cybersecurity Lab Writeups & Blogs

 Welcome to the Cybersecurity Lab!
-This folder contains simple writeups and blogs to help you learn cybersecurity concepts and solve challenges.
+This folder provides simple writeups and blogs to help you learn cybersecurity concepts and solve practical challenges.

 Explore: